 Here at DIY Digital we use todoist as our task planner.
 We’ve found it invaluable.
 There’s many online apps like this available, or maybe the old post-it notes work for you.
 What-ever your method, add tasks, associated with achieving your goals, to your business planner.
 It’s easy in business to get busy doing stuff – ensure you are busy doing stuff that is strategically useful!

 If you find keeping on track difficult, sign-up for our monthly email.
 We love sharing hints ‘n tips with business owners and we often hear from our readers that our regular newsletter gives them the gentle nudge they need to get on with their marketing!

 Review your Marketing Plan

-Each three month review is an ideal time to read and update the marketing plan.
-I re-write my business plan and update my goals every 3 months.
-It might only be a paragraph here or a bullet point there, but as I realise my plan is not working, or I have new information, I take this into account.
-I keep my old plan (file it in a folder called “old plans” – why I’m not quite sure) and the updated version gets a v1 or v2 or v3 attached to its name.
+A three month review is an ideal time to read and update the marketing plan.
+It might only be a paragraph here or a bullet point there, but if the plan is not working, or new information comes to hand this is taken into account.

-The most up-to-date version is in my top level folder and I refer to it when I am writing my weekly to do list.
-As a sole trader or small business owner it’s up to you to keep yourself on track – and your business plan is a great way to do it.
+As a sole trader or small business owner it’s up to you to keep yourself on track – and your business and marketing plan is a great way to do it.
 And the New Year is a great time to get back on track.